davenkin/andy-springboot-sample/README.md

     - `Keycloak`: [http://localhost:7123](http://localhost:7123)
     - `Redis`: localhost:6123
 - Run the application in one of the following ways:
-    - Run `./run-local.sh`: this starts the application with debug port on 5005, assuming that docker-compose is already up running.
+    - `./run-local.sh`: this starts the application with debug port on 5005, assuming that docker-compose is already up running.
-    - Run `./clear-and-run-local.sh`: this starts the application with debug port on 5005, it also automatically starts docker-compose by first removing existing docker contains if any, and also deletes all their data.
+    - `./clear-and-run-local.sh`: this starts the application with debug port on 5005, it also automatically starts docker-compose by first removing existing containers and their data if any.
     - Run `main` in  `SpringBootWebApplication`, assuming that docker-compose is already up running.
-- After that open [http://localhost:5123/about](http://localhost:5123/about) to check if the application runs successfully.
+- Open [http://localhost:5123/about](http://localhost:5123/about) to check if the application runs successfully.
-- To stop local docker compose and delete data volume, run `./stop-docker-compose.sh`.
+- To stop docker-compose and delete data, run `./stop-docker-compose.sh`.

 ## How to build